easolhq/easolhq.github.io/docs/reference/objects/content_library.md

 # content.instagram

-Returns the instagram username of the content.
+Returns the Instagram username of the content.

 # content.link